AussieKing/IGNORE-JavaScript-Quiz-for-Beginners/README.md

 ## Features

  The web browser app consists of dynamical HTML and CSS powered by JavaScript.
-It has a simple, polished and responsive user interface that adapts to multiple screen sizes.
+It has a simple and respinsive UI that adapts to multiple screen sizes.

- The user options are as follows:

-- Users can select the desired number of questions by moving a slider, between 5 and 28 questions.
-More questions can be easily inserted into the JavaScript file if desired by a programmer.
-- Users can choose to see the correct answer after an incorrect answer is shown by checking a checkbox.

 The application features the following: